The $230 Salomon Quest 4D II GTX

 The Quest 4D II provides great comfort, regardless of the type of terrain underfoot.

-The 4D Advanced Chassis and a wide 4.625-inch forefoot provide the base that propelled this model to the top score for stability.
+The 4D Advanced Chassis and a wide 4.5-inch forefoot provide the base that propelled this model to the top score for stability.
 Combine this foundation with the tallest ankle collar of the boots we measured at 6.5 inches, and it's no surprise that this boot earned the highest score for all-around stability.
 While wearing this hiker, we felt confident jumping around in the talus and moving fast over muddy trails full of roots.
 Moreover, the combination of materials Salomon

-uses for the ankle collar are comfortable but firm.
+uses for the ankle collar are comfortable but firm, and do not bite into the ankle as we found with the Adidas

-Torsional stability is also a strong point of this product, which strikes a great balance of a flexible upper and a stiff, supportive outsole.
-The only midweight boot that provides a stiffer forefoot is the Salewa Mountain Trainer Mid GTX
+Torsional stability is also a high point of this product, which strikes a great balance of a flexible upper and a stiff, supportive outsole.
+The only midweight boot that provides a more rigid forefoot is the Scarpa Zodiac GTX

-.
-How is it that a boot with this much support and stability can be so comfortable?
+, a light mountain boot disguised as a mid-weight hiker.
+How is it that a contender with this much support and stability can be so comfortable?
 Thank you, Salomon!

 The tall shaft and comfortable collar of the Salomon.

 scored at the top of the heap in our steep scree and gravel tests.
 The lugs of the proprietary ContraGrip sole ate this terrain up, and the stiff sole with thick and durable toe protection dug into scree easily.

-This product also performed exceptionally well in mud and slushy snow, similar to the St. Elias
+This product also performed exceptionally well in mud and slushy snow, similar to the Tor Ultra Hi WP

 .
-We felt confident in its ability to keep us well-connected to the ground wandering around high in the mountains in the messy, early summer conditions.
+We felt confident in its ability to keep us well-connected to the ground wandering around high in the mountains in the messy, early summer conditions with lots of seasonal snow still lingering.
 While this hiker stuck to wet rocks very thoroughly, it underperformed during our test on smooth, dry rock inclines like found on well-worn hiking trails in the Sierra Nevada mountains.
-Overall, it received a high score for all-around traction, which certainly influenced our decision to award it our Editors' Choice.
+Overall, it received a high score for all-around traction, which undoubtedly influenced our decision to award it our Editors' Choice.
 For the ultimate grip on rock, our Top Pick for Scrambling, the Scarpa Zodiac GTX

 has you covered.